Saint Marguerite d'Youville

-The statue honors St. Marguerite d'Youville, who founded of the order of the Grey Nuns of the Sacred Heart in 1737.
+The statue honors St. Marguerite d'Youville who founded of the order of the Grey Nuns.

 Outside the Koessler Administration Building on the D'Youville campus sits the statue of St. Marguerite.
-It was commissioned by D'Youville College's Centennial Committee to honor St. Marguerite d'Youville, who founded of the order of the Grey Nuns of the Sacred Heart in 1737, and was canonized as the first Canadian-born saint by Pope John Paul II in 1990.
+It was commissioned by D'Youville College's Centennial Committee to honor St. Marguerite d'Youville, who founded of the order of the Grey Nuns and was canonized as the first Canadian-born saint by Pope John Paul II in 1990.

 The bronze life-size statue was sculptured and cast by Tonawanda native, David Derner, who worked on the commission over a three-year period.
 Derner's extensive research into the life and legacy of St. Marguerite d'Youville included studying renderings of her; interviewing people about her work; and a visit to the Grey Nun Motherhouse and museum in Montreal, Quebec.